adrianoaguiar/Magento-RMA-Module/README.md

 ##Sign up with 12Return

 Besides downloading the module you need to create [an account](https://signup.12return.eu/) with 12Return.
-The starter version for Magento Community is and will stay FREE.

 ##RMA Module